Third World (band): 2000s-present

 Despite several more line-up changes, including the departures of Cooper and Stewart, and a decline in mainstream success, the band is still recording and performing up to the present day, including in front of a television audience at the Cricket World Cup 2007 Opening Ceremony in Trelawny.

 In 2008 the band received a lifetime achievement award from Charles Drew University.

 In January 2013, the group was awarded a Lifetime Achievement Award at the Jamaica Jazz and Blues Festival in Montego Bay as they celebrated their 40th year in music.
 Throughout 2013, the group completed a 40th anniversary world tour.
 Illness forced Clarke to miss the European shows, with AJ Brown standing in as lead vocalist.
 Clarke later died on 2 February 2014 in a hospital in Orlando, Florida, while battling cancer.
 Brown was announced as Bunny Rugs' permanent replacement.

 Their 21st album, Under the Magic Sun, was released in June 2014 on Cleopatra Records, featuring vocals from past members, including Bunny Rugs, Brown, Coore, and Maurice Gregory.

 Irvin "Carrot" Jarrett died on 31 July 2018, aged 69.

 The group's 2019 album More Work to be Done received a nomination for a Grammy Award in the Best Reggae Album category, their eighth nomination in the category.

 Michael "Ibo" Cooper died on 12 October 2023, aged 71.

 Milton "Prilly" Hamilton died on 17 February 2025, aged 74.

+Stephen "Cat" Coore died on 18 January 2026, aged 69.